Tallahassee Condos and Townhomes

 Often times, we read articles written in local and national publications referring to the state of the real estate market.
-Much of these articles are written based upon the sales activity of both new and resale single family homes in a particular area, such as the Tallahassee real estate market.
+Much of these articles are written based upon the sales activity of both new and resale single-family homes in a particular area, such as the Tallahassee real estate market.

 It is important to understand a dynamic that is happening in the Tallahassee real estate market that is so important to the measurement of our activity.
 The dynamic that I refer to regards the condominium/townhouse (CT) category encroaching on the single-family detached home (SF).
-As land prices have skyrocketed, it is becoming nearly impossible to bring a $150,000 single family home to the market.
-The average price for a lot in Leon County is over $80,000 (and we seen surges higher than $100,000!).
+As land prices have skyrocketed, it is becoming nearly impossible to bring a $150,000 single-family home to the market.
+The average price for a lot in Leon County is over $80,000 (and we have seen surges higher than $100,000!).
 This means that builders and developers are looking to get more homes in an area than would have previously been done.

 Townhouse and condo communities give the builder and developer a chance to get more homes per acre, thus reducing the overall land cost per residential unit.
 With lower land costs, the builder can bring the townhome or condominium to the market for those seeking prices below $150,000.
 So why is this such an important dynamic?
 Because many "experts" measure the market based upon the sales of single-family homes only and treat the condominium and townhouse market separately!
 This just cannot be done anymore.
 These two categories must be studied in total, as they now reflect the Tallahassee housing market.

 Think about it, even in a flat market, if we only measure single-family home activity, we will see it drop.
 Conversely, in that same market, we will see the condo and townhome market rise.
 Most experts would be calling that flat market a "falling market" because they only looked at one portion of the residential market.
-In the chart below, we see the Tallahassee residential real estate market, including all single family homes, condominiums and townhouses.
-Notice how each year the condos and townhouses (pink portion of bar) is growing as a percentage of the entire bar.
+In the chart below, we see the Tallahassee residential real estate market, including all single-family homes, condominiums, and townhouses.
+Notice how each year the condos and townhouses (a pink portion of bar) is growing as a percentage of the entire bar.

 The chart above shows that the 2007 residential market was the worst since 2000.
 But considering that 2000 was a good year, this is not all bad.
 We are just in a correction in a growing market!
-When we look just at the Condos and Townhouses, we can see that 2007 was the third best year ever!
+When we look just at the Condos and Townhouses, we can see that 2007 was the third-best year ever!
 Why?
 Most likely because these are the most affordable residences in the Tallahassee real estate market, and the demand for affordable housing in our area has not wavered as much as the above-median priced portion of our market.
 So, when you read something about the Tallahassee real estate market, or the Florida real estate market, or even the national real estate market, check to see if the author is referring to single family homes alone, or the entire residential market.

 As a reminder for those who subscribe to the Tallahassee Real Estate Blog by email, some embedded pictures and videos might not be appearing in your email and you might need to click the title header to go to your browser where all will be visible.